1.1 In this Constitution:

 - a) An organisation is qualified to be a Corporate Member of IWLA if it has objects that are consistent with or supportive of the objects of IWLA.

-- b) The Standing Committee may resolve to create categories of Corporate Membership and establish their entitlements.
+-d) The Committee may resolve to create categories of Corporate Membership.

 4.7 Rejection of an application for membership